KuraiAndras/Injecter/README.md

 }

 ```

+Supported injection methods for InjectAttribute: Field, Property, Method.
+Injection happens in this order.

 To make things easier when working with some actual framework a composition root is provided.
 This static class holds an instance for IServiceProvider and can be used to use this library easier.